maveniverse/njord/publisher/sonatype-central/README.md

 # Sonatype publisher support

-This module does not implements any publishers.
+This module does not implement any publishers.
 It implements Central Requirements only.